Enhancing Clinical Trial Patient Matching through Knowledge Augmentation and Reasoning with Multi-Agent

 \section{Methods}

-We automate decomposed patient-matching workflows by utilizing the ability of LLMs to process and generate complex natural language.
-The proposed framework, illustrated in Figure~\ref{fig:framework}, comprises five interconnected components, each with a distinct role in ensuring robust automation.
+Our proposed methods, shown in Figure~\ref{fig:framework}, is a training-free multi-agent workflow and consists of two core modules: the \textit{Augmentation Module} and the \textit{Reasoning Module}.
+The augmentation module is designed to generate criteria with comprehensive explanations of relevant concepts, while the reasoning module evaluates each condition in the criteria to determine eligibility and make the final matching decision.
+The workflow uses five different types of agent and the prompts used by the agents can be found in Appendix~\ref{app:prompt_agent}.
+The pseudo code of the workflow is provided in Appendix~\ref{app:pseudio}

-\textbf{Knowledge Probing Agent:} This component identifies knowledge gaps, both in terms of missing information in criteria and deficiencies in the LLM's understanding of clinical trials and patient characteristics.
-By employing prompt-based self-probing techniques, inspired by SELFREF~\cite{kadavath2022language} and MOREINFO~\cite{feng2023knowledge}, the agent evaluates its own responses for correctness and consistency.If the agent determines that the original criterion is detailed and understandable enough for other agents, the criterion will be directly forwarded to the \textbf{Matching Agent}.
-Otherwise, the criterion is forwarded to the \textbf{Navigation Agent} for further processing.
+\textbf{Router Agent} In MAKAR, multiple specialized augmentation agents are available to augment the criterion with domain-specific knowledge.
+And the Router Agent determines the most suitable augmentation agent for the task and routes the workflow accordingly.
+Inspired by SELFREF~\cite{kadavath2022language} and MOREINFO~\cite{feng2023knowledge}, we adopt a prompt-based self-probing strategy.
+If the agent determines that the original criterion is detailed and understandable enough for other agents, the criterion will be directly forwarded to the Reasoning Module.
+Otherwise, the criterion is forwarded to the Knowledge Augmentation Agent chosen by the Router Agent for further processing.

-\textbf{Navigation Agent:} In the MAKA framework, multiple specialized augmentation agents are available to enrich the criterion with domain-specific knowledge.
-The Navigation Agent determines the most suitable augmentation agent for the task and routes the workflow accordingly.

-\textbf{Knowledge Augmentation Agent:} This component enriches the criterion with relevant, domain-specific information from different source.
+\textbf{Knowledge Augmentation Agent:} This component augments the criterion with relevant, domain-specific information from different source.
 For instance, the \textit{Retrieval Agent}~\cite{lewis2020retrieval} retrieves information from indexed medical databases, the \textit{Online Search Agent} gathers supplementary knowledge from online sources, and the \textit{Self-Augment Agent} leverages the LLM’s intrinsic knowledge to refine the original criterion.

-\textbf{Supervision Agent:} Acting as a supervisor, this agent ensures that the augmented criterion aligns with the original instructions.
-For example, the augmented output must retain verbatim elements from the original criterion.
-This supervisory mechanism enhances the framework's instruction-following capability and maintains consistency.
+\textbf{Critic Agent:} We add Critic Agent as the supervisor to power the iterative refinement with self-feedback as in SELF-REFINE~\cite{madaan2023self}.
+It ensures that the augmented criterion is aligned with the original instructions.
+For instance, the original criterion must be preserved verbatim.
+Additionally, the critic agent verifies that the augmented output is well-structured (e.g., concepts are clearly itemized) to facilitate further step-wise reasoning.
+This critic mechanism are designed to improve the framework's ability to follow instructions accurately while maintaining consistency and clarity.